Melissaurious/NanoDesigner/README.md

 Download the zip file from the following link [here](https://drive.google.com/drive/folders/1SZUP4ovqYtHjxIQSJ4-UoO60wW3YN-lj?usp=share_link) and upzip it inside `./NanoDesigner`.
 The `./NanoDesigner/scripts/CDRH3_model_assessment.sh` will autoamtically locate the trained checkpoints for each tool and training configuration.

 ### Results Analysis
-The performance metrics presented in:
+The performance measures presented in:
 - Supplementary Material Tables 2 & 3
 - Main Text Table 1